ME-ICA/tedana/docs/output_file_descriptions.rst

                                                                              information for each component from the PCA decomposition.
 "PCA metrics json": desc-PCA_metrics.json                                    Metadata about the metrics in ``desc-PCA_metrics.tsv``.
+"PCA cross component metrics json": desc-PCACrossComponent_metrics.json      Measures calculated across PCA compononents including
+                                                                             values for the full cost function curves for all AIC, KIC, and MDL cost functions and the number of components and variance explained for multiple options
+                                                                             Figures for the cost functions and variance explained are also in
+                                                                             ``./figures//pca_[criteria|variance_explained.png]``
 "ICA mixing tsv": desc-ICA_mixing.tsv                                        Mixing matrix (component time series) from ICA
                                                                              decomposition in a tab-delimited file.
 Each column is a different component, and the column name is the